Zorki: Zorki 35M

 The Zorki-35M full-frame 35mm coupled-rangefinder camera is from a project undertaken by KMZ designer N. Marienkov during the late 1960s (the "M" is his "signature" camera; he also designed the Zorki 3M and the Zenit 3M).
 It is based on the body of the Zenit E and some of the advanced design features of the Zenit D, but is a rangefinder rather than SLR camera.
 It features bright-line frames in the viewfinder for 50mm and 85mm lenses, with the entire field of the viewfinder corresponding to that of a 35mm lens.
 Other advances include automatic parallax compensation, speeds from 1 to 1/1000 sec. and a modern body design.
 It was probably an attempt to make an updated alternative for the then aging Zorki 4.
 At least two hand-built prototypes of this camera are known to exist, and the KMZ archives list it as a "project", but it never went into production.

 Zorki 5/6

 The Zorki 5 is an updated model similar to the FED 2.
 There are two different versions, the first (1958) having an Industar-22 lens and the second (1959) having an Industar-50.
 Like early Leicas, the Zorki 5 is loaded with film by removing the bottom plate.
-The Zorki 6 is identical to the later version Zorki 5 but with a removable back for easier loading.
+However, both versions of the Zorki 5 have a flaw where cycling the shutter with no lens on the camera causes the rangefinder arm to get caught up in the shutter mechanism, possibly breaking the camera in the process.
+The Zorki 6 fixed this problem with the Zorki 5 by moving the rangefinder arm to the other side of the lens mount and introduced an Zenit-style swing back for easier loading.